Low German: Grammar

+Personal pronouns

+The following table tries to reflect the linguistic situation of the individual dialects as diverse as possible and to name as many case forms of the respective pronouns, but it is not able to do justice to every dialect.
+So the pronoun of the third person singular feminine can be pronounced as follows: se(e), sey, soi, etc. Only one of these variants can be found in the table.
+This also applies to all other pronouns.

 Verbs

 In Low German verbs are conjugated for person, number, and tense.
 There are five tenses in Low German: present tense, preterite, perfect, and pluperfect, and in Mennonite Low German the present perfect which signifies a remaining effect from a past finished action.
 For example, "Ekj sie jekomen", "I am come", means that the speaker came and he is still at the place to which he came as a result of his completed action.

 Unlike Dutch, High German, and southern Low German, the northern dialects form the past participle without the prefix ge-, like the Scandinavian languages, Frisian and English.
 Compare northern Low German slapen to the German past participle geschlafen.
 This past participle is used with the auxiliary verbs hewwen/hebben "to have" and wesen/sin/sien "to be".
 When the past participle ends with -en or in a few oft-used words like west (been).

+Synthetic subjunctive verb forms are mostly identical to the indicative forms of the past tense and the pluperfect tense - much like Dutch and English.
+It is thus only recognizable from the context of a sentence.
+It is often formed periphrastically by using the helping verbs woor, schull, wull, and dee: "Ik woor/wöör/worr/wurr mi freuen, wenn Vader noch lang leev" (I would be glad if father still lived for a long time).

 There is also a progressive form of verbs in present, corresponding to the same in the Dutch language.

 It is formed with wesen (to be), the preposition an (at) and dat (the/it).